Skip to content

 • Sustainable Aviation Fuel (SAF) procurement

-Hybrid and electric vehicles now represent ~40% of BCG's leased car fleet, with fully electric vehicle count up 400% since 2018.
-Several BCG offices have committed to renewing only electric leases from 2022 onward, contributing ~12% of the Scope 1+2 reductions alongside natural gas reductions.
+Hybrid and electric vehicles now represent ~40% of BCG's leased cars, with fully electric vehicles up over 400% since 2018.
+Several BCG offices have committed to renewing only electric leases from 2022 onward.
+Combined with reduced natural gas consumption, this drove a 12% reduction in Scope 1 emissions intensity.

 Dependent decarbonisation levers